 - Stop by our Tourist Information Centre (TIC) – our Tourist Information Centre is located at Festival House on the Promenade, a short two-minute stroll from the world-famous Blackpool Tower.
 Our friendly assistants can offer their expert knowledge on all our attractions, places to eat, events and travel information.
 You can even purchase discounted tickets for some main attractions and shows.
 Plus, there is plenty of Blackpool merchandise on offer, along with souvenirs to remind you of your holidays.
 Find more details on our Tourist Information Centre.

 - Protect our beautiful landscape – Blackpool is blessed with many open spaces, including six miles of promenade and 390 breath-taking acres of green land at Stanley Park.
-More than ever, people want to head to the great outdoors, especially when travel restrictions ease.
+More than ever, people want to head to the great outdoors, especially now that travel restrictions have eased.
 All we ask is that you follow the Government guidance, as well as taking your litter home with you or placing it in one of the bins provided.
 Help us keep Blackpool clean and tidy.

 - Explore more of the coast - In peak times, the beach between North and Central Pier is a popular beach spot for tourists.
 If it’s difficult to maintain social distancing, we recommend taking full advantage of our spectacular coastline and find another beach spot further along.
 If you walk south past Central Pier, you will find a wide stretch of beach with glorious views.
 This location is ideal for those instagrammable moments as you can take a photo of Central Pier’s Big Wheel and The Blackpool Tower together, giving you a postcard perfect snap.
 Further along towards South Beach, you’ll even find one of the best areas to go rockpooling which hosts a variety of marine life to sensibly explore when the tide is out.
 For more information, you can read our Beach Safety guide here.